terryaney/KatApp.Provider/katapp documentation.md

 value | Whether or not to hide the element.
 If `value` is `0`, the element will be hidden.

 <br/>

+**Note**: This table should no longer be used.
+A `rbl-display` table should be used in its place (ensure that all elements that need content from the table have a `rbl-display=` attribute applied).

 ## Required  _Push_ Processing